NCERT Solutions for Class 12 Physics Chapter 5 - Magnetism and Matter

 Answer:

 At high temperatures, alignment of dipoles gets disturbed due to the random thermal motion of molecules in a paramagnetic sample.
 But when cooled, this random thermal motion reduces.
-Hence, a paramagnetic sample displays greater magnetization when cooled.
+Hence, a paramagnetic sample displays greater magnetisation when cooled.

 9. (b).
 Why is diamagnetism, in contrast, almost independent of temperature?